carbonplan/ocr/docs/methods/fire-risk/overview.md

 - **No explicit fire suppression**: Model does not account for firefighting efforts
 - **Wildfire focus only**: Does not include structure-to-structure fire spread in WUI
 - **99th percentile FFWI**: Fire weather threshold may not perfectly capture conditions during largest fires
-- **Point-specific wind data**: Wind directions at pixel B determine spreading, regardless of wind at upwind pixel A (see limitations discussion)
+- **Point-specific wind data**: Wind directions at pixel B determine spreading, regardless of wind at upwind pixel A

-For a detailed discussion of caveats, see [Caveats & Limitations](./limitations.md).

 ## Factors Not Included